-Best family-friendly hotels and resorts around the world with amazing kids clubs
+Best Family-Friendly Hotels and Resorts Around the World with Amazing Kids Clubs

 Amanoi

 So that guests can plug into its peaceful environs while knowing their children are in safe hands, Amanoi in Nui Chua National Park, a Unesco Biosphere Reserve on Vietnam’s southeastern coast, is launching a Kids Club this quarter.
-Overlooking the crystalline Vinh Hy Bay that extends into the East Sea, and surrounded by indigenous flora and fauna in the national park, the glass-fronted clubhouse will offer a range of bespoke Aman Junior activities for all ages.
+Overlooking the crystalline Vinh Hy Bay that extends into the East Sea and surrounded by indigenous flora and fauna in the national park, the glass-fronted clubhouse will offer a range of bespoke Aman Junior activities for all ages.
 Creative hands-on experiences suitable for teenagers such as ceramics and glass-blowing workshops will also be available.
-The Jean Michel Gathy-designed resort has also just recently launched additional family villas and residences, addressing the demand for more family holidays.
+The Jean Michel Gathy-designed resort has also just recently launched additional family villas and residences, addressing the demand for more family-friendly hotels and resorts.

 JW Marriott Gold Coast Resort & Spa